vahidasadi1366/METALING-keyword-analysis/README.md

 The script scans .txt files in a given directory and detects predefined spelling variants of selected target words.
 It then counts their frequency in each file.

 This is particularly useful for:

-Linguistic analysis </l>
+Linguistic analysis

 Historical text studies,

-Corpus-based research Features,
+Corpus-based research

+Features,

-Detects multiple spelling variations for each target word, Processes multiple .txt files automatically,
+Detects multiple spelling variants for each target word,

+Processes multiple .txt files automatically,
 Extracts author and year from filenames,
 Outputs frequency counts per file,